xnvme/xnvme/docs/getting_started/index.rst

 Building xNVMe
 ==============

-**xNVMe** builds and runs on Linux, FreeBSD, and Windows.
-The latter is not publicly supported, however, if you are interested in Windows support then have a look at the :ref:`sec-building-windows` section for more information.
+**xNVMe** builds and runs on Linux, FreeBSD and Windows.
+First, retrieve the **xNVMe** repository from  `GitHUB <https://github.com/OpenMPDK/xNVMe>`_:

 .. include:: clone.rst

+Then build and install xNVMe in one of the three following ways, depending on your operating system and distribution.

+**1)** On Linux, with a distribution supporting ``.deb`` package installation via ``dpkg``, do:

+.. include:: build_linux.rst

+**2)** On FreeBSD or a Linux distribution without ``dpkg``, do:

+.. include:: build_freebsd.rst

+**3)** On Windows, do:

+.. include:: build_windows.rst

-If you want to change the build-configuration, then have a look at the following :ref:`sec-building-config`, if you are seeing build errors, then jump to the :ref:`sec-building-toolchain` section describing packages to install on different Linux distributions and on FreeBSD.
+In case you are seeing build errors, then jump to the :ref:`sec-building-toolchain` section describing packages to install on different Linux distributions, FreeBSD and Windows.

 There you will also find notes on customizing the toolchain and cross-compilation.
+If you want to change the build-configuration, then have a look at the following :ref:`sec-building-config`.

 .. _sec-building-toolchain: